descender76/cpp_proposals/member_function_selection/member_function_pointer_to_function_pointer.md

 The advantages to `C++` with this proposal is manifold.

-- An oversight in `C++` gets fixed by allowing calling a base member function from a derived instance at runtime
+- A seemingly oversight in `C++` gets fixed by allowing calling a base member function from a derived instance at runtime
 - Mitigates a bifurcation by allowing one to interact with member functions regardless of whether they are a `Deducing this` [^p0847r7] member function or a legacy member function
 - Matches existing practice by allowing users to use member function pointer initialization to select member functions with the confidence that it is the function that will be called

 ## Prior work

 GCC has support acquiring the function pointer from a member function pointer via its `bound member function` [^boundmemberfunctions] feature.
 While their implementation supports the functionality at both runtime and at compile time, this proposal is solely concerned about compile time.
-Also, while GCC uses a casting mechanism, this proposal is asking for a intrinsic function to better support `auto` for deduction.
+Also, while GCC uses a casting mechanism, this proposal is asking for a intrinsic function to better support automatic type deduction.

 ## References